Code-Institute-Submissions/MS2_flappy_bird/README.md

 ### 2.1 Existing features

-#### 1. Start screen
+#### 1. Startscreen
 - On the start screen is a short instruction of the game for desktop and mobile/tablet.
-- On the start screen the music can be turned off and on.
+- On the starts screen the music can be turned off and on.
 - On the start screen there is a play button to start the game.

 #### 2. Responsive HTML Canvas